Updated: January 13, 2023

-The RSAF aims to provide leveraging support, up to $10,000 per proposal, to improve the competitiveness of external grant applications submitted by UTM faculty members.
+The RSAF provides seed funding of up to $10,000 for early-stage research.
+The award is designed to improve the competitiveness of external grant applications submitted by full time UTM faculty members.
 Preference will be given to those proposals that demonstrate strong potential to generate future external support.

-To be eligible for these funds, applicants must be full-time tenure-stream UTM faculty members.
-Teaching-stream applicants must have a demonstrable history of applying for external research opportunities (e.g. CIHR, NSERC or SSHRC).
-RSAF funds must be administered through a UTM unit; in the case of applications involving groups of faculty, the lead applicant must be a UTM faculty member.
+The opportunity is available to faculty members with a full-time continuing status appointment (tenure or teaching stream) at UTM.
+RSAF funds must be administered through a UTM unit; in the case of applications involving groups of faculty the lead applicant must be a UTM faculty member.

 Successful applicants will be eligible to reapply for funding 24 months following the competition deadline in which they were successful.

 Adjudication Process & Evaluation Criteria:

 The UTM Research Council—a multi-disciplinary group that includes one representative from each academic unit—is responsible for adjudicating the RSAF applications.